-Sample questions relating to Newbury Building Society transfer of equity
+Recently asked questions relating to Newbury Building Society transfer of equity

-Please provide the name(s) and addresse(s) of anyone to be added to the property title?
+Please give the name(s) and addresse(s) of those who jointly own the property with you?

-Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?
+Please let us know if you are making any payment for the Transfer of Equity and to whom and disclose the amount?

 Tax and Legal

-Transfer of Equity Conveyancing for Leasehold titles
+Transfer of Equity Conveyancing for Leasehold premises

 If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
 This is something that that your lawyer will check with Newbury Building Society This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects